-Ser Erryk: For slaying his twin brother Ser Arryk during the Dance of the Dragons, both died by each others swords.
+Ser Erryk: For slaying his twin brother Ser Arryk during the Dance of the Dragons; each died by the other's sword.

-Ser Arryk: For slaying his twin brother Ser Erryk during the Dance of the Dragons, both died by each others swords.
+Ser Arryk: For slaying his twin brother Ser Erryk during the Dance of the Dragons; each died by the other's sword.

 Lord Stark (grandson of Brandon the Daughterless): Slew Bael the Bard, the King-Beyond-the-Wall, ignorant that he was his actual father.

 - Customs for additional information on customs and traditions of Westeros.